MohamedElamineBentarzi/conceptnet-yolo/readme.md

 ![alt text](streamlit.png)
 ![alt text](yolo_out.png)
 ![alt text](graph.png)
-This project connects **YOLOv8 object detection** with **ConceptNet** knowledge graph to generate rich, contextual **scene graphs** based on real-world knowledge.
+This project connects **YOLOv11 object detection** with **ConceptNet** knowledge graph to generate rich, contextual **scene graphs** based on real-world knowledge.

 When you upload an image:

-- Objects are detected with YOLOv8
+- Objects are detected with YOLOv11
 - Relevant concepts and relationships between objects are fetched from ConceptNet
-- The best relations are selected using sentence embedding similarity
+- The best relations are selected using **sentence embedding similarity**
 - An **interactive scene graph** is generated and displayed

 ---